Coral Day, A Dream to Restore Bangka Island

 “Saat ini setiap hujan di pulau saya menangis membayangkan berapa luasan terumbu karang yang akan tertimbun oleh lumpur/sedimen dari tambang.
 Miris juga karena sekarang saya nggak bisa lagi membawa anak-anak SD Desa Kahuku dan Ehe untuk belajar tentang mangrove, padang lamun dan terumbu karang di kampung sendiri karena semua sudah ditimbun.”
 Letter by Ulva Takke addressed to Assistant of Indonesian Minister of Fisheries and Indah Susanti dated 1 December 2014.

 The struggle, Save Bangka Island, has been going on for four years now.
 The mining continues despite the changing new president, Joko Widodo.
 Save Bangka Island’s patron, Kaka Slank, a musician who is publicly known as a supporter of Joko Widodo had met him several times.
 Ironically, the meetings do not help a small island in need.

-Despite of this ironic situation and the ongoing mining, Ulva Takke and the rest of the islanders are still not giving up their dream to have healthy coral reefs in their island.
+However, Ulva Takke and the rest of the islanders are still not giving up their dream to have healthy coral reefs on their island.